 As difficult as it has been to “clean out our closet” and tend to her physical things, this holiday season was even tougher, as I began to close out her Facebook page, her LinkedIn page and other digital manifestations of her presence in this world.
 As I tended to those realities, I also started moving all of my writing about the Love of my Life to its own website, as well as a closed group on Facebook titled, The Love of My Life.
 As I open up these online “venues,” I am also closing out our CaringBridge and our Rallyhood.
 I thank you for the privilege of sharing my words with each of you these many months in these places.

-As I continue to write, less will be posted publicly as I dedicate my energy in 2016 to bringing these stories together in a book titled simply, “The Love of My Life.”
+As I continue to write, I am beginning to think about how and when to bring these stories together in a book, to be simply titled, “The Love of My Life.”
 This book will have four sections, like my writing to date.
 The sections will include: 1) The Love of My Life, 2) The Powdered Donut Manifestos, 3) Embracing Uncertainty, and 4) I Have Been Provoked.
-The theme “I Have Been Provoked” will also appear at my other blog site, The End of Linearity, since my personal story drives my professional and philanthropic ones.
+The theme “I Have Been Provoked” will also appear at my other blog site, The End of Linearity, since my personal story drives my professional and philanthropic activities.
 At the bottom of http://theloveoflife.us, there is a simple form where you can share your email address if you would like to be kept up to date going forward.

-Cancer has changed everything, and everything I do until my last breath will be dedicated to its defeat and be driven by my unending love for the love of my life, my Maureen.
-I will continue to write as I move down this uncharted trail and now leave it in your hands to receive those words on your terms, not mine.
+Cancer has changed everything, and everything I do until my last breath will be dedicated to #changingthefight with this insidious and invisible disease, as well as sharing the story of my unending love for the love of my life, my Maureen.
 Onward.
+With love. ❤️